Eastern University, Sri Lanka: Faculty of Agriculture

 The establishment of the Faculty of Agriculture in 1981 was a response to the long felt need for the sustained development of the region with respect to higher education.
 The Faculty was also expected to serve as a catalyst for the agricultural and socio-economic development of the region.
 The agriculture education offered and the agricultural research pursued by the Faculty cater to the special needs of the region as dictated by the specific agro-climatic zone of the country.
 Therefore, the Faculty of Agriculture has a vital role to play in the uplifting of the social and economic standards of a predominantly rural population, who depend largely on agriculture.

 The Faculty of Agriculture consists of six departments: Agricultural Biology, Agricultural Economics, Agricultural Chemistry, Agricultural Engineering, Animal Sciences and Crop Science.
 The faculty has established a Centre for Sustainable Agriculture and Resource Management (CENSARM).
 The faculty has well-established crop and livestock farms, about 15 acres in extent for teaching purposes and for the issue of seed and planting materials and breeding stock of farm animals to the public.
 Arrangements are being made to expand these activities in another 10-acre farm taken over from the Research Training and Farm Complex of the Department of Agriculture at Karadianaru.
 Equipment and laboratory facilities for teaching and research are available in each Department of study.

-The present dean of the faculty is Dr. M. Pagthinathan.
+The present dean of the faculty is Prof. (Mrs.) P. Premanandarajah.